 ProQuest Newsstand offers online access to hundreds of newspapers and journals.

-Glasgow and other local newspaper press titles can be accessed on Level 2; most other titles - current and historical - can be accessed on Level 4.
-All newspaper holdings are listed in the Periodicals Catalogue located on each floor of the library.
+All newspapers - current and historical - can be accessed on Level 5.
+Holdings are listed in the Periodicals Catalogue located on each floor of the library.

 Newsplan Scotland is a useful resource which contains locations for Scottish newspapers, past and present.

 The Mitchell Library has a large number of current and historical periodical titles.
-Current issues are located on Level 4.
 Back issues and bound copies are issued on application.
-There is copy of the Library's Periodicals Catalogue on each floor and holdings can be searched online using the SALSER Serials database.
+Copies of the Library's Periodicals Catalogue are on Levels 4 and 5.
+The SALSER Serials database contains information about periodical holdings in many of Scotland's academic and research libraries, including some Mitchell titles.

 Newspapers are available in various formats: microform, loose copy and bound volumes.
 You can use self-service coin operated copiers for photocopying from microfilm and loose copies, subject to copyright restrictions (see below).
 Copying from bound volumes is undertaken by our Photographic Service.